 - Prioritize one-on-one in-country capacity strengthening activities adjusted to the country’s specific needs and capacities.

 - Provide longer term “coaching” as part of pilot projects instead of one-off training events.

 - Use regional gathering mainly to cover concepts and processes and allow countries to share their experience and knowledge as well as identify common needs and challenges.

-- Organize software specific training with professionals when needed.
+- Facilitate the organization of software specific training with professionals when needed.

 - Establish public-private partnership aiming at facilitating access to geospatial technologies. and

-Through the assistance being provided, the health sector does not only benefit from a more powerful use of geospatial data and technologies to support geographically based decision making but does also improve data quality across health programs to reach a more systemic approach to solving public health problems and therefore the health SDG.
+Through the assistance being provided, the health sector benefits from a more effective management and use of geospatial data and technologies to support geographically based decision making across health programs and reach a more systemic approach to solving public health problems and therefore the health SDG.